Evening Lecture Series

 2014-15 Evening Lecture Series

-Our Public Lectures are free and open to the public.
-This series runs annually from October through April, with monthly lectures taking place from 7 – 9 pm in Studio B at RMSP (unless otherwise noted).
-Please see dates below.
-To attend a lecture, enter through the set of double glass doors at 210 N. Higgins and follow the signs to Studio B.
+Our Evening Lecture Series runs annually from October through April, with monthly lectures taking place from 7 – 9 pm in Studio B at RMSP (unless otherwise noted).
+All lectures are free and open to the public.
+To attend a lecture, enter through the set of double glass doors at 210 N. Higgins and follow the signs to Studio B. Click here for a map to RMSP.

 If you need further information regarding this series or any individual lecture, please call RMSP at 406-543-0171.